wormholecowboy/programming-notes/css-flex.md

 .item {

 		order: ; /* use pos and neg numbers to shift items back and forth */
-		flex-grow: 1; /* grows items relative to each other ex.
-2 is 2x the size of others */
+		flex-grow: 1; /* grows relative to the space left.
+0 is no grow. */
-		flex-shrink: 1;
+		flex-shrink: 1; /* use 0 for no shrinking */
-		flex-basis: 100; /* basically works like min-width as you scale down, pixels or ems */
+		flex-basis: 100; /* use a starting basis for shrinking and growing */
 		flex: grow, shrink, basis; /*shorthand*/
 		align-self: auto | flex-start | flex-end | center | baseline | stretch;
 			/* overrides default alignment */